 - At the start of the semester, give a survey (on Google Forms or by passing around blank notecards in class) where you ask students to fill out a notecard with their name, pronouns, and any other information they’d like you to have.

 - Before the first day of class, email your students asking them to provide their pronouns and/or chosen names.
 (Use the phrase “chosen name” instead of “preferred name” to avoid trivializing how important it is to correctly refer to people.)

 - If possible, take a minute to explain why you’re inviting students to share their pronouns.
-This can provide helpful context for students who are unfamiliar with the process, and signal your support for transgender students in your class.
+This can provide helpful context for students who are unfamiliar with the process, and signal your support for trans students in your class.
 If you’re looking for some inspiration for your explanation, My Pronouns might be a useful resource.

 - In your syllabus, use language that signals an inclusive space for transgender and other LGBTQ students.
 For example, in a section that spells out expectations for participation, you might specify that students should be conscious about referring to each other by the correct names and pronouns.
 You might also let students know that they should feel free to email you if their pronouns and/or name changes in the middle of the semester.
 See sample LGBTQ+ and non-sexist language syllabus statements for inspiration.